Everything You Need to Know About Reverse Osmosis Water

 Let’s take a closer look at the RO process:

-- The membrane allows water to flow through but blocks larger molecules, such as contaminants.
+- #2: The RO membrane allows water to flow through but rejects larger molecules, such as salts, minerals, and metals.

-- The reverse osmosis process leaves higher concentrations of solute on one side and only the solvent, or filtered water, on the other.
+- #3: The reverse osmosis process leaves higher concentrations of dissolved solids on one side of the membrane and filtered water on the other.

 How Do Reverse Osmosis Filtration Systems Work?